chg-training/chg-training-resources/docs/sequence_data_analysis/introduction_to_next_generation_sequencing_data_analysis/Aligning_reads.md

 # Create a FM index for the reference
 bwa index Pf3D7_v3.fa

-# align the reads (using 2 threads - don't use more please!)
+# Align the reads, using 2 threads.
+# (If you are running this on your own system, feel free to use more!)
-bwa mem -t 4 -o tmp/QG0033-C-aligned.sam Pf3D7_v3.fa QG0033-C_Illumina-HiSeq_read1.fastq.gz QG0033-C_Illumina-HiSeq_read2.fastq.gz
+bwa mem -t 2 -o tmp/QG0033-C-aligned.sam Pf3D7_v3.fa QG0033-C_Illumina-HiSeq_read1.fastq.gz QG0033-C_Illumina-HiSeq_read2.fastq.gz

 # convert to BAM
 samtools view -b -o tmp/QG0033-C-aligned.bam tmp/QG0033-C-aligned.sam